saqlain-shah/mernStackCourseBatch2/README.md

 The repository contains the following branches:

 - `main`: The main branch that contains the stable and tested versions of the course materials.
 Trainees should refer to this branch for the official course content.
-- `development`: The development branch where trainees can collaborate and push their daily practices, experiments, and other related code.
+- `assigments`: The development branch where trainees can collaborate and push their daily practices, experiments, and other related code.
 It is the branch for ongoing work and discussions.
-- `feature-branches`: Additional branches that can be created for specific features or topics.
-Trainees can create their own branches to work on individual exercises or tasks and merge them into the `development` branch when ready.

 ## Course Materials